 It is clear that Australia lacks an appropriate, consistent hierarchy of spatial units to which data can be coded to describe the patterns of distribution of its populations and their characteristics.
 This is a major concern for many involved in the planning and management of services and in research.
 Although this concern has been raised on numerous occasions, it remains unaddressed.
-It is to be hoped that the current interest in developing a better understanding of spatial variations in health, welfare, education and other characteristics of the population - in particular those in regional and remote areas of Australia - will act as a catalyst for the agencies concerned (ie. both those collecting, and those using the data) to address these concerns.
+It is to be hoped that the current interest in developing a better understanding of spatial variations in health, welfare, education and other characteristics of the population - in particular those in regional and remote areas of Australia - will act as a catalyst for the agencies concerned to address there concerns.